Maluuba/docker-files/docker-jetty/README.md

 Then point your browser at [http://localhost:8080/](http://localhost:8080/) or [http://192.168.59.103:8080/](http://192.168.59.103:8080/) if you are using boot2docker

 Optionally you can create a local folder with sub-folders for: webapps, config and contexts.
 Copy your war files into __webapps__, your context xmls into __contexts__ and any custom config to be copies into ../jetty/etc/ into __config__.
+In addition if you put a script called init.sh at __/etc/jetty/init.sh__ it will be executed before jetty is run.
+This can be used to perform any custom setup steps.

     $mkdir /local/jetty
     $mkdir /local/jetty/webapps